CuteBaccha/X_spamBot/README.md

 ----

-<h4> SpamX Is A Pyrogram Based Spam Bots For Telegram With Many Features </h4>
+<h4> XspamBot Is A Pyrogram Based Spam Bots For Telegram With Many Features </h4>
 <br>
 <h3 align="center"> Features °</h3>